MATTHEW KALLIMAN'S WEBSITE

 The Son of David

-God purposed seventy years for Babylon, the "head of gold" in Nebuchadnezzar's dream, to exist (Daniel 2:38; 9:2; Jeremiah 25:11-12; 29:10).
-During these seventy years Judah was held captive and Jerusalem lay desolate (II Chronicles 36:21; Leviticus 26:32-35).
-Both 1) the fall of ancient Judah, and 2) its restoration after seventy years were intended to foreshadow major events yet to come in God's Plan.
+God determined that Babylon, the "head of gold" in Nebuchadnezzar's dream, would last seventy years (Daniel 2:38; 9:2; Jeremiah 25:11-12; 29:10).
+During those seventy years Judah was held captive, and Jerusalem lay desolate (II Chronicles 36:21; Leviticus 26:32-35).
+Both 1) the fall of ancient Judah, and 2) its restoration after seventy years foreshadowed major events yet to come in God's Plan (Luke 2:34; 3:16-17; 12:49; 19:41-44; 21:20-28; 23:27-31; book of Revelation).

-The restored Jewish community of the Persian era began with King Cyrus' decree and continued through "troublesome times" (Daniel 9:25; II Chronicles 36:22-23; Ezra 1:1-4) as reflected in the books of Ezra and Nehemiah.
+The restored Jewish community during the Persian era began with King Cyrus' decree and continued through "troublesome times" (Daniel 9:25; II Chronicles 36:22-23; Ezra 1:1-4), as reflected in the books of Ezra, Nehemiah and Esther.
 Persia was merely the second of the four world-ruling empires.
-The prophets predicted a yet-future time when Israel will be restored to glory, after its people come to seek God with all of their heart (Leviticus 26:40-42; Deuteronomy 30:1-10; Jeremiah 30:22; 31:10).
-The ultimate restoration of Israel (Acts 1:6-7; James 1:1; Zechariah 1:12) will follow the Great Tribulation and Second Coming of Christ (Acts 3:19-21; Daniel 9:24; 12:1; Zechariah 13:8-9; 14:1-4, 9; Matthew 24:21-22; Isaiah 65:8-25).
-At that time there will be world peace for all nations under the Government of Jesus Christ, the Son of David, the Messiah (Isaiah 2:1-5; Micah 4:1-7; Matthew 2:1-6; Luke 2:10-14; John 18:33-37).
-The Days of Trumpets and Atonement -- The Feast of Tabernacles and Last Great Day -- The Seventh Millennial Day -- The Lord's Anointed King
+The prophets predicted a yet-future time when Israel will be fully restored to glory, when her people begin to seek God with all their heart (Leviticus 26:40-42; Deuteronomy 4:29-31; 30:1-10; Isaiah 40:1-2; Jeremiah 29:12-14; 30:22; 31:10).
+The ultimate restoration of Israel (Acts 1:6-7; James 1:1; Micah 4:1-8; Zechariah 1:17; 2:4-5, 10-12, 8:3) will follow the Great Tribulation and Second Coming of Christ (Acts 3:19-21; Daniel 9:24; 12:1; Zechariah 13:8-9; 14:1-4, 9; Matthew 24:21-22; Isaiah 65:8-25).
+At that time there will be world peace under the Government of God through Jesus Christ, the Son of David, the Messiah (Isaiah 2:1-5; Micah 4:1-7; Matthew 2:1-6; Luke 2:10-14; John 18:33-37).
+The Days of Trumpets and Atonement -- The Feast of Tabernacles and Last Great Day -- The Seventh Millennial Day

 "For unto us a Child is born,